vk-cs/docs-public/docs/en/storage/s3/connect/s3-file-managers/s3-file-managers.md

 Before you start working with file managers, you need to create an authorized account or make sure it exists, as well as the availability of data on the key ID and secret key.

-You can create an account in the "Accounts" menu of the "Object Storage" service using the "Add account" button.
+You can create an account in the "Accounts" menu of the "VK Object Storage" service using the "Add account" button.

 When you create an account, you will be provided with data that you want to save.
 After closing the window, it will be impossible to restore the Secret Key, however, if you lose it, you can create a new account or add a new secret key to an existing account.

 ## CyberDuck

-Cyberduck is a free cloud storage browser for Mac and Windows with support for Object Storage as well as many other cloud platforms.
+Cyberduck is a free cloud storage browser for Mac and Windows with support for VK Object Storage as well as many other cloud platforms.

 Installation is performed using [the product distribution kit](https://cyberduck.io/download) from the official website, as well as the classic user interface of the operating system.